 Without adjuvants, persistence of copper hydroxide (Kocide 2000), cuprous oxide (Nordox) and copper oxychloride sprayed separately onto orange trees was similar (Schutte et al 2012).
 Residues of each product decreased fast during the first 14 days followed by a more gradual decline over the next 6 weeks.
 The loss of copper residues was attributed to weathering (days after treatment), fruit growth and rainfall.

-Resistance to copper-based pesticides may be discovered through disease control failures.
-Control failures, however, may be due to many other reasons including poor coverage, inadequate timing, low application rate, reinfection from outside sources or even systemic infections.
+Resistance to copper-based pesticides may be discovered through disease management failures.
+Management failures, however, may be due to many other reasons including poor coverage, inadequate timing, low application rate, reinfection from outside sources or even systemic infections.
 Use of copper-based bactericides also has been known to increase disease as in the case of bacterial canker of sweet cherry (Pscheidt and Cacka 2009).

 ManKocide and Junction